Jean-Auguste-Dominique Ingres: Director of the French Academy in Rome (1834–1841)

 Ingres remained in Rome for six years.
 He devoted much of his attention to the training of the painting students, as he was later to do at the École des Beaux-Arts in Paris.
 He re-organized the Academy, increased the size of the library, added many molds of classical statues to the Academy collection, and assisted the students in getting public commissions in both Rome and Paris.
 He traveled to Orvieto (1835), Siena (1835), and to Ravenna and Urbino to study the paleochristian mosaics, medieval murals and Renaissance art.
-He devoted considerable attention to music, one of the subjects of the academy; he welcomed Franz Liszt, Hector Berlioz and Fanny Mendelssohn.
+He devoted considerable attention to music, one of the subjects of the academy; he welcomed Franz Liszt and Fanny Mendelssohn.
 He formed a long friendship with Liszt.
 Composer Charles Gounod, who was a pensioner at the time at the Academy, described Ingres's appreciation of modern music, including Weber and Berlioz, and his adoration for Beethoven, Haydn, Mozart and Gluck.
 He joined the music students and his friend Niccolò Paganini in playing Beethoven's violin works.
 Gounod wrote that Ingres "had the tenderness of an infant and the indignation of an apostle."
 When Stendhal visited the Academy and disparaged Beethoven, Ingres turned to the doorman, indicated Stendhal, and told him, "If this gentleman ever calls again, I am not here."

 His rancor against the Paris art establishment for his failure at the 1834 Salon did not abate.
 In 1836 he refused a major commission from the French Minister of the Interior, Adolphe Thiers, to decorate the interior of the Church of the Madeleine in Paris, because the commission had been offered first to a rival, Paul Delaroche, who refused it.
 He did complete a small number of works which he sent to patrons in Paris.
 One was L'Odalisque et l'esclave, (1839), a portrait of a blonde odalisque, or member of a harem, who reclines languorously while a turbaned musician plays.
 This fitted into the popular genre of orientalism; his rival Eugène Delacroix had created a painting on a similar theme, Les Femmes d'Alger, for the 1834 Salon.
 The setting was inspired by Persian miniatures and was full of exotic detail, but the woman's long reclining form was pure Ingres.
 The critic Théophile Gautier wrote of Ingres's work: "It is impossible to better paint the mystery, the silence and the suffocating atmosphere of the seraglio."
 In 1842 he painted a second version, nearly identical to the first but with a landscape background (painted by his student Paul Flandrin).